katurian/decliner/README.md

 # Introduction
-This function works for any Latin noun regardless of gender, number, case, or declension.
+This function can decline any Latin noun regardless of gender, number, case, or declension.

 # Directions
 1. Type the nominative form of any noun into the quotes.